Wellbeing and Belonging Team

 • Utilise research and evaluation to promote positive mental health and wellbeing outcomes.

 The team has various functions including mental health and wellbeing promotion, prevention, early identification of needs and responding to complex issues and risk.
-Consultation with staff is a core role of the MHWBT.
+Consultation with staff is a core role of the Wellbeing and Belonging Team.
 We aim to provide early intervention and consultation to staff; to assist in recognising and managing complex student behaviours and respond to crises and critical incidents.

 Wellbeing Services can be reached on 1300 668 370 (option 5).

-The Wellbeing Teams include Counselling, Welfare, Disability Services and the Mental Health and Wellbeing Team.
+The Student Wellbeing Teams include Counselling, Welfare, and Disability Services.